 Steering while Kickoffs

-To steer the hole during kickoffs or course corrections the system is oriented using MWD readings so the bit will drill in the direction of the navigation sub’s offset angle.
-When drilling in this way the system is said to be drilling in the oriented or sliding drilling (since the drill string is not rotating) mode.
-The bit is driven by the down hole motor, and the rotary table is locked in place, as it is when conventional motor drilling.
+To steer the hole during kickoffs or course corrections, orient the system using MWD readings so the bit will drill in the direction of the navigation sub’s offset angle.
+When drilling in this way, the system is said to be drilling in the oriented or sliding drilling (since the drill string is not rotating) mode.
+As with conventional motor drilling, the downhole steering motor will drive the bit while locking the rotary table.

 Controlling Dogleg With Steerable Downhole Mud Motor System

-As mentioned previously, the system’s two stabilizers and bit serve as the tangency points that define the curve to be drilled by the oriented assembly.
-The dogleg rate produced can be controlled by varying the placement and size of the stabilizers, by using a DTU with a different offset angle, or by alternating drilling with oriented and rotary intervals.
+As mentioned, the system’s two stabilizers and bit serve as the tangency points defining the curve drilled by the oriented assembly.
+Control ling the dogleg rate by varying the placement and size of the stabilizers, using a DTU with a different offset angle, or by alternating drilling with oriented and rotary intervals.

 - The Bit